yl-ang/tp/docs/DeveloperGuide.md

    2. Test case: `patron add n/Alice s/A1111111H p/90123212 e/profA@u.nus.edu t/professor`<br>
       Expected: Patron named `Alice` with id `A0123456H`, phone number `90123212` email `profA@u.nus.edu` and tag `professor` added to patron list.

+### Editing a patron

+1. Editing patrons while all patrons are listed.

+  1. Prerequisites: List all patrons using the `patron list` command.
+Ensure that there is only one patron in the patron list.

+  2. Test case: `patron edit 2 n/John Cena s/A2222222H p/91959491 e/johncena@u.nus.edu`<br>
+     Expected: Patron list remain unchanged.
+Error details shown in the status message.

+  3. Test case: `patron edit 1 n/John Cena s/A2222222H p/91959491 e/johncena@u.nus.edu`<br>
+     Expected: Name, id, phone number and email of the first patron in the book list are changed to "John Cena", "A2222222H", "91959491", "johncena@u.nus.edu" respectively.

 ### Finding a patron based on patron name

 1. Searching for patrons based on their names while there are no patrons with the names matching the provided keywords.